SumiSastri/dev-blogs/docs/learn-to-code-getting-started/part4-free-portfolio-template-html-css-javascript.md

 ---
 layout: default
-title: A free portfolio or website template with HTML, CSS & JavaScript
+title: A free portfolio or website template with HTML, CSS and JavaScript
 parent: Learn to code - getting started
 nav_order: 6
 ---

-# A free portfolio or website template with HTML, CSS & JavaScript
+# A free portfolio or website template with HTML, CSS and JavaScript

 In this section, you can continue with CodePen, an open source sandbox.
 You will need to have completed Part 3 in this series to feel comfortable with this section.